Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 There are two principal user roles in the Valorem Trade API:

-- **Maker**: Makers are users who signed offers in response to a request for quote.
+- **Maker**: Makers are users who sign offers in response to a request for quote.
   They are responsible for fulfilling orders when a taker agrees to their quotes.

 - **Taker**: Takers are users who request quotes from makers and optionally